Elf80lvl/flutter-resume/readme.md

 # :memo: About me

-Front-end developer and a UI designer.
+Front-end flutter developer and a UI designer.
 I have experience in creating projects (web, android) for a big company.
 If you want to make an app or a website with a modern responsive design and a codebase that can be used to build apps for all platforms, please contact me.
 <br /><br />